thomasfairchild/Portfolio/project-worksheet.md

 -Through Adobe Stock, I acquired the license to select social media icons (Gmail, YouTube, Twitter, etc.)

 -Revised the social media icons in Adobe Photoshop.

+-Carefully organized all the divs.

+-Configured ALL the Media settings.